-Utilizes multiple sources of data to review and revise the local AIG program and plan during comprehensive program evaluation.
+Facilitates a comprehensive evaluation of the local AIG program utilizing multiple sources of data to revise the local AIG plan every three years.

-District Response: Multiple sources of data are used to review and revise the AIG program and plan.
-Data sources include EVASS, Benchmarks, EOG/EOC and content area assessment tools.
+Multiple sources of data are used to review and revise the AIG program and plan.
+District and school level teams review data sources including, but not limited to, EVASS, Benchmarks, EOG/EOC and content area assessment tools.
 Information is gathered from the data to determine individual student growth and achievement.
 Feedback from stakeholders regarding identification and placement is solicited on an annual basis.

-Historical data sheets on each student are shared with receiving teachers at key transition points for programming and service provision.
+Historical data sheets on each student are shared with teachers at key transition points for programming and service provision.
+The program coordinator collaborates with lead AIG teachers, administrators, and district personnel to reflect, analyze, and revise the AIG plan.
+Key information, including but not limited to, is reviewed: parent surveys, testing data (CogAT, EOGs, EOCs, school-based portfolios, etc.), community partnerships, and instructional practices.

-Practice I
+^r Practice I